WEBPAGE UPDATED Tuesday June 22, 2022

 PSA generators have internal switching valves that dump nitrogen and deliver oxygen intermittently to different internal canisters.
 When working correctly, it may sound like the generator is turning on and off and may give you a false impression of conserving electricity between cycles.

-Nitrogen is filtered from the air, dumped and returned to the atmosphere; oxygen is conserved in a small internal gas reservoir then pumped to the livewell at very, very low pressures.
+Ninety percent (90%) of the nitrogen gas is filtered from the air, dumped and returned to the atmosphere.
+Ten percent (10%) of the nitrogen and 90% of the oxygen is conserved in a small internal gas reservoir then pumped to the livewell at very, very low pressures.
 Giant pore air stones or venturi devises are recommended by the manufacturer because of the low PSA generator outlet pressure and the fisherman inability to adjust the generators gas flow.

 FishO2™ is a low pressure oxygen system capable of producing oxygen enrichment.
 Oxygen gas safety is often discounted as menial and not important, or worse, oxygen safety is never mentioned at all.

-Oxygen enrichment is oxygen enrichment regardless of the source of oxygen and there are safety issues that must be considered.
-It makes no difference whether the oxygen comes from an Oxygenator™ PSA generator, pressurized oxygen cylinder or liquid oxygen cylinder, the “Rules of the Oxygen Road” apply.
+Oxygen-enrichment (24% oxygen or greater) is oxygen-enrichment regardless of the source of oxygen gas and there are safety issues that must be considered.
+It makes no difference whether the oxygen comes from an Oxygenator™, PSA generator, pressurized oxygen cylinder or liquid oxygen cylinder, the “Rules of the Oxygen Road” apply.
 Some sales people recommend entraining PSA generated oxygen into the intake side of a bilge pump or livewell pump located inside or outside the livewell.
-FIRE HAZARD
+That recommendation is unsound and dangerous, that is an oxygen FIRE HAZARD

-CAUTION – Water pumps, Bilge Pumps and Oxygen: Rule, Inc., Jabsco, Xylem, Atwell, Johnson, Dannco and other livewell / bilge pump manufacturers DO NOT recommend entraining oxygen enriched gas through venturi devices located up stream directly into their pumps.
+CAUTION – Water pumps, Bilge Pumps and Oxygen: Rule, Inc., Jabsco, Xylem, Atwell, Johnson, Dannco and other livewell / bilge pump manufacturers DO NOT recommend entraining oxygen-enriched gas (24% oxygen or greater) through venturi devices located up stream directly into their pumps.

 Their pumps are ignition protected to ISO 8846 for use in fuel/air environments like boat bilges.
 None are ignition protected nor certified for use with pure oxygen or oxygen enriched environments.
 FIRE HAZARD

-Environments with High Relative Humidity, on boats: When PSA generators are used in high relative humidity environments, electrical switches, pneumatic valves and clogged sieve beads are problematic, common and require maintenance, especially when used in high humidity saltwater environments.
+Environments with High Relative Humidity, on boats: When PSA generators are used in high relative humidity environments with out internal air dryers installed; electrical switches, pneumatic valves and clogged sieve beads are problematic, common and require maintenance, Expect these problems with this oxygen generator when used in high humidity marine and freshwater fishing environments.